Detroit turns island park into COVID-19 memorial garden

 Restaurants will be allowed 25% capacity under the new rules, which includes maintaining social distancing between tables.

-British authorities say 16 coronavirus cases have been linked to a flight that brought U.K. tourists back from Greece, and all people who were aboard have been told to isolate themselves for two weeks.
+British authorities said 16 coronavirus cases have been linked to a flight that brought U.K. tourists back from Greece.
+All people who were aboard have been told to isolate themselves for two weeks.

-Public Health Wales says it was contacting nearly 200 people who were on the Tui flight from the Greek island of Zante to Cardiff, Wales, last Tuesday.
+Public Health Wales said it was contacting nearly 200 people who were on the Tui flight from the Greek island of Zante to Cardiff, Wales, last Tuesday.

 Gwen Lowe of Public Health Wales said 30 cases of COVID-19 have been confirmed over the last week among people who returned from Zante on several flights and that the number is expected to rise.